Franco Israel

+Early life

+Israel was born on 22 April 2000 in Nueva Helvecia, a city in the Colonia Department of Uruguay.
+He is of maternal German descent, whereas his father's side is of Italian heritage, tracing his ancestry to Bobbio Pellice, a comune in the Piedmont region.
+Along with his native Uruguayan passport, Israel also holds an Italian passport.
+Israel has one older brother, Alec, whom he lived with during his tenure with Nacional.
+During his youth, Israel played basketball and football as a child, before opting for the latter, when the games of the two teams he represented began being scheduled on the same day.

 Club career

 Early career

-Born in Nueva Helvecia, Israel played basketball and football as child, before opting for the latter, when the games of the two teams he represented began being scheduled at the same day.
-He started his football career in the youth ranks of local club Artesano, before joining Nacional's youth setup in 2016, moving subsequently to the city of Montevideu, living in a flat alongside his brother.
+Israel started his football career in the youth ranks of local club Artesano, before joining Nacional's youth setup in 2016, moving subsequently to the city of Montevideo.

+Juventus U23

 Having impressed in Nacional's 2018 U-20 Copa Libertadores campaign, which they won, Italian club Juventus decided to sign him on 17 August 2018, on a five-year deal for a transfer worth €2.2 million.
 He made his professional debut on 28 September 2020 in Juventus U23's 2–1 league win against Pro Sesto.
 On 24 November, the first team's squad Andrea Pirlo called up Israel for a UEFA Champions League match against Ferencváros; he was eventually called up three other times in the 2020–21 season.